Skip to content

 label: Verify notification

-YAML anchors (merge keys) should be supported for reuse and validation:
+YAML anchors (merge keys) are supported for reuse and validation:

 devices: ["A", "B"]